20 September 2015

 There were superb drummers (including Leroy Breaux, Joe Lastie and Nowell Glass), some good pianists and (best trombonist) Frank Demond – the only other survivor (with Narvin Kimball) of the great Preservation Hall Band that toured the U.K. in about 1980.
 Frank Demond played in a beautifully simple, lyrical style and it was terrific.
 For solos, he usually took two choruses, the first close to the melody, concentrating on tone, the second letting loose.

 The trumpet players were unbelievably brilliant.
 Wendell Brunious (two nights – a man with a degree in Marketing!) and Milton Batiste (one night) did things that ought not to be possible!
 They made me want to practise for hours and hours – or just give up and throw my trumpet away!
 Milton Batiste, who specialised in excitingly syncopated rhythmic improvisations and riffs, with plenty of high notes, always wore his topi to conceal the scar from a childhood baseball injury.
 He was the very first person I spoke to in New Orleans (apart from customs officials) on my second visit to the City.
-His band was playing at the airport.
+His band was playing at the aerodrome.
 (It is very sad that he died in March 2001 while still in his early 60s.)

 The other trumpeter was Reginald Koeller, whom I had not heard before.
 He played with a marvellous instinct, giving the impression that he knew nothing about written music and musical theory but just played straight from the heart.
 (I have since read that he was in fact classically trained!)